Asset Publisher

 A conflict of interest is a situation arising from conflict between the performance of public duty and private or personal interests.

-Conflicts of interest may be actual, or be perceived to exist, or potentially exist at some time in the future.
+The conflict of interest may be actual, be perceived to exist, or potentially exist at some time in the future.

 Guidance